 Have additional questions?
 Check out our FAQ page.

-GARDASIL®9 does not treat HPV infection, cancer or prevent its complications.
+GARDASIL®9 does not protect the person getting the vaccine from a disease that is caused by other types of HPV, other viruses, or bacteria, and from HPV types that he/she may already have; but most people do not have all types contained in the vaccine.
+GARDASIL®9 does not treat HPV infection, cancers and diseases, or prevent its complications.
 GARDASIL®9 may not fully protect each person who gets it.
-GARDASIL®9 does not remove the need for cervical cancer screening; women should still get routine cervical cancer screening.
-GARDASIL®9 is not recommended for use in pregnant women.
-As with other vaccines, GARDASIL®9 may cause some side effects and allergic reactions.
+GARDASIL®9 does not remove the need for screening for cervical, vulvar, vaginal, anal, and certain head and neck cancers, such as throat and back of mouth cancers; women should still get routine cervical cancer screening.
+GARDASIL®9 is not recommended for use in pregnant women and should only be used during pregnancy if a doctor or healthcare professional decides it is clearly needed.
+Women who become pregnant before completion of the vaccine series should complete their vaccination schedule after childbirth.
+If you are breastfeeding, talk to your doctor or healthcare professional.
+GARDASIL®9 may cause some side effects and allergic reactions.
 The most common side effects seen are pain, swelling, redness, itching, bruising, bleeding, a lump where the shot is given, headache, fever, nausea, dizziness, tiredness, diarrhea, abdominal pain and sore throat.
-This is not a complete list of side effects; for any unexpected effects while
+Fainting can happen after getting an HPV vaccine.
+Signs of an allergic reaction may include difficulty breathing, wheezing (bronchospasm), hives and rash.
+This is not a complete list of side effects; for any unexpected effects while taking GARDASIL®9, contact your doctor or pharmacist.
+Contact your doctor or healthcare professional to determine if GARDASIL®9 is an appropriate option for you.

 Information about GARDASIL®9 is provided in the Product Monograph and Consumer Information, available here.